Isidorev215/resume/resume.md

 - Built, deployed, and maintained web applications using the Vue.js framework
 - Managed versioning of codebase and troubleshooted issues that arise
 - Refactored old code base and implemented new code patterns

-### Web Development Intern - Sidehustle.ng, Remote
-Oct, 2020 - Dec, 2020

-- Developed problem-solving skills while familiarizing myself with web development technologies
-- Facilitated the development of websites in a team using basic web technologies

 ### Office Assistant - National Youth Service Corp (Nigeria Custom Service), Abuja, Nigeria
 May 2019 - Feb, 2020